 We are not satisfied with that which the apostles or the Gospel do declare, but we say that, as well as before as after, there are divers matters of importance and weight accepted and received out of a doctrine which is NOWHERE SET FORTH IN WRITING.
 For we do blesse the water wherewith we baptize, and the oyle wherewith we annoynt; yea and besides that, him that is christened.
 And (I pray you) OUT OF WHAT SCRIPTURE have we learned the same?
 HAVE WE NOT IT OF A SECRET AND UNWRITTEN ORDINANCE?
 And further what scripture hath taught us to grease with oyle?
 Yea, I pray you, whence cometh it, that we do dype the child three times in that water?
 Doth it not come out of this hidden and undisclosed doctrine, which our forefathers have received closely without any curiosity, and do observe it still?
 (Harvet, Gentianus.
 Review of Epistles, PP. 19B, 20A, London 1598, as quoted by Hislop, A. in The Two Babylons, emphasis mine).

 But what does this have to do with "born again" from a Protestant perspective?
-The Catholics used to believe that babies and others who die before committing any sins will be eternally placed in a bizarre realm called "limbo" if they have not been baptized (Pope Benedict has said that his church may change this, see What is Limbo?
+The Catholics used to believe that babies and others who die before committing any sins will be eternally placed in a bizarre realm called "limbo" if they have not been baptized (Pope Benedict XVI has said that his church no longer necessarily teaches this, see What is Limbo?
 Is There Such a Place as Limbo?
 What Happens to Babies When They Die?).
 The Catholics believe you can be a terrible person, but if you have been baptized as an infant and will confess to a priest just before you die, you will go to heaven.

 Certain Catholic teachings strongly emphasize the importance of ceremony (called sacraments) over living according to every word of God.
 From a Catholic perspective, once baptized your "immortal soul" can access the kingdom of God.
 After infant baptism, all one really needs to do is confess to a priest before death and entrance into heaven is assured, no matter how one lead their life.
 And if you sinned after confessing to a priest and then died, after a period of purging (the length dependent upon the amount and types of sin) you then entered the kingdom of heaven.

-The Protestant view is remarkably similar, except that baptism is not required of infants in most Protestant denominations (it is unclear what the actual Protestant teaching is regarding sinless infants/children who die without baptism; a related article of interest may be Hope of Salvation: How the Continuing Church of God Differs From Protestants).
+The Protestant view is remarkably similar, except that baptism is not required of infants in most Protestant denominations (it is unclear what the actual Protestant teaching is regarding sinless infants/children who die without baptism--though many seem to feel that babies are automatically saved; a related article of interest may be Hope of Salvation: How the Continuing Church of God Differs From Protestants).
 The general Protestant view appears to be that once you sin (which they usually do not clearly define; for a Biblical definition see 1 John 3:4, KJV), you must accept Jesus as your savior and then you are "born again"; baptism is expected but does not appear to be an absolute requirement.
 Once you are "born again" your "immortal soul" is guaranteed to enter heaven upon death unless you repudiate your belief in Jesus.
 Sinning in any and every other way will not prevent you from entering heaven.
 Further repentance, though often encouraged, is not strictly necessary.
-In other words, when a Protestants are referring to being "born again" they are referring to a state in which one no longer needs to do follow the laws of God in order to enter the Kingdom of God.
+In other words, when Protestants are referring to being "born again" they are referring to a state in which one no longer needs to do follow the laws of God in order to enter the Kingdom of God.

 While it is true that eternal life is a gift of God (Romans 6:23, thus no one has an "immortal soul") and that salvation is by the grace of God and not by our works (Ephesians 2:8), it is also true that there are "...ungodly men, who turn the grace of our God into licentiousness" (Jude 4).